Generating High Dimensional User-Specific Wireless Channels using Diffusion Models: Conclusion

 \section{Conclusion}

 We proposed a novel framework for augmenting wireless channel datasets using a conditional diffusion model.
 We demonstrate that it is possible to significantly enhance the realism and applicability of synthetic datasets, which are crucial for training robust deep-learning models for wireless applications.

-Moreover, the use of such augmented datasets is shown to be beneficial across various downstream applications, including beam alignment, channel estimation, and system-level simulations.
-Several future directions merit exploration.
-While this work also explored progressive distillation and the consistency model, these methods did not yield perfect results like the standard diffusion model.
-This becomes a critical issue when using these models in real-time applications—a topic left for future work.
-The extensive inference time is a significant bottleneck in applying the diffusion model framework within the wireless communication domain, making real-time deployment challenging.
-Additionally, considering the sparse characteristics of mmWave channel matrices, rather than treating the channel as a generic structure in the diffusion model, represents an interesting future research direction.
+Future work could apply contrastive learning to force the dominant LoS peak to vary smoothly with user position, thereby making the synthesized channels more realistic.
+Also, our experiments indicate that the model is sensitive to user-location noise; even small inaccuracies in location data—due to, for instance, user mobility—can degrade performance.
+This underscores the need to explore strategies for enhancing robustness to positional uncertainty, such as incorporating velocity or additional mobility-related factors, in future work.
+Additionally, while we introduced random UE orientation in our experiments, the impact of varying antenna radiation patterns remains important for extending the proposed approach.
+Future work could move the diffusion model into the multipath-parameter domain, enabling geometry-agnostic, interpretable channels—though path-label scarcity remains a key challenge.
+Likewise, it remains open whether a retrained cDDIM backbone—with spherical or hybrid waves—can also serve near-field (sub-6 m) or THz links.